leshved/voice-valency-and-semitic-stems-bibliography/README.md

 # Bibliographic Database on Voice, Valency, and Semitic Verbal Stems
-A bibliographic database on voice, valency-changing operations, argument structure, and Semitic verbal stems.
 This repository contains a bibliographic database compiled as part of my dissertation project on verbal stems and causativization in Christian Urmi Neo-Aramaic.

 The database brings together references on two related topics: